petertwigg/petertwigg.github.io/courses.md

 ##### Note:
 * We will be engaging in meditation practices together.
 * Plenty of time will be given to practice meditation togther.
-* Opportunities to ask specific questions about your meditation process.
+* Opportunities to ask specific questions about the meditation process.
 * A list of items to bring to the workshop will be sent when you register.

 [Check events near you and register here](/events) Cost: $55.00